ashmalzahra/Portfolio/README.md

 ## Built With

-- HTML, CSS3
+- HTML, CSS
 - VSCode

 ## Getting Started

-Clone this repository to get started with the project, make sure to install dependencies in the [Linters](https://github.com/Bateyjosue/linters-html-css/blob/main/.github/workflows/linters.yml) file
+Clone this repository to get started with the project, make sure to configure linters by following the instructions in the [Linters README file (https://github.com/microverseinc/linters-config/blob/master/README.md)

 ### Setup
--Clone the folder to your local machine
+-Clone the folder to your local machine.
 -Open the index.html file in your brower.